 Dr. Radia Perlman is a network engineer and software designer known to some as “the mother of the Internet.”
 Given such a moniker, it will come as no surprise that Dr. Perlman has made significant contributions to the development of the internet and computer science in general.
 While working toward her master's degree at MIT, Dr. Perlman worked on LOGO, the first programming language created specifically for children.
 She then went on to create a simplified version, TORTIS (Toddlers Own Recursive Turtle Interpreter System), that could be used by preschoolers.

-But it is for her spanning tree algorithm, or STP for short, that Dr. Perlman is best known.
+But Dr. Perlman is best known for her spanning tree algorithm, or STP for short.
 STP solved the initial problem of data sharing between computers and stopped data from becoming trapped in a loop.
-Hackaday’s Richard Baguley explains that Perlman’s solution was so simple, it now seems obvious—and yet because it was so simple, “Dr. Perlman struggled to get her fellow engineers to accept it.”
+Hackaday’s Richard Baguley explains that Perlman’s solution was so simple that it now seems obvious—and yet because it was so simple, “Dr. Perlman struggled to get her fellow engineers to accept it.”